 Lisa Freeman is a visual artist working across scripted performance, moving image, text, drawing and sculptural installation.
-She investigates content from archival material, mainstream media and local knowledge to explore difficult or forgotten histories, representation, and precarious economies of labour.
+She investigates content from archives, mainstream media and local knowledge to explore difficult or forgotten histories, representation, and precarious economies of labour.
 Through employing intimacy as

 a form of resistance, Freeman aims to reveal social anxieties along with deeper economic and power structures.